 - Know the make and model of your motorhome, specifically the converter or manufacturer.
 This is different from the base vehicle, eg Fiat, Ford or Mercedes.

 - Your insurer will want to know who manufactured your motorhome, for example, AutoTrail, Auto-Sleepers, Swift, Elddis, Bailey, Burstner, Hymer etc.

 - Know the body type of your motorhome and its current value.
-Do you have an A Class motorhome, a coachbuilt, a derived van or van conversion, an American RV or a campervan?
+Do you have an A Class motorhome, a coachbuilt, a van conversion, an American RV or a campervan?

 - Know your driving history, including the dates of any previous insurance claims; any points and convictions on your licence within the last five years (including the offence codes).
 Also, if someone else is going to share the driving or you’re going to be letting friends or family use your motorhome, then make sure they’re named on your policy and be aware of their driving experience, motor insurance claims and convictions.

 Motorhome insurance policies, like Caravan Guard, will allow you to choose the cover options you need.